EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 ### Introduction

 I recently started working with Spree and wanted to learn how to implement some basic features.
-I focused on one of the most common needs of any e-commerce business—adding a sale functionality to products.
+I focused on one of the most common needs of any e-commerce business—​adding a sale functionality to products.
 To get a basic understanding of what was involved, I headed straight to the [Spree Developer Guides](https://guides.spreecommerce.org/developer/getting_started_tutorial.html).
 As I was going through the directions, I realized it was intended for the older Spree version 2.1.
 This led to me running into a few issues as I went through it using Spree’s latest version 2.3.4.
 I wanted to share with you what I learned, and some tips to avoid the same mistakes I made.

 ### Set-up